jasonbayton/11ty/_src/blog/2022/12/android-12-passcode-quality-changes.md

 >
 > _[via](https://developers.google.com/android/management/reference/rest/v1/PasswordRequirements#passwordquality)_

+As can be seen, all flexibility of custom policy definition is removed in favour of the above pre-determined options that Google suggests are acceptable for modern Android management.

 ## Problems with execution

-Putting aside the complexity definitions which I find very much contestable (4 digit PIN as "medium"?), let's look at some of the frustrations this is causing organisations based on the conversations I've had over the last few weeks.
+Putting aside the complexity bucket definitions I find very much contestable (4 digit PIN as "medium"?), let's look at some of the frustrations this is causing organisations based on the conversations I've had over the last few weeks.

+### It introduces policy fragmentation
-### It applies to BYO (work profiles on personally owned) devices only

-And only the device passcode.
-The work profile passcode (work challenge) still relies on password complexity.
+The new complexity options apply only to BYO (work profiles on personally owned) devices, and only the device password.
+The work profile password (work challenge) still relies on password complexity.

-Fully managed devices are unaffected by the change, and COPE (work profile on company owned) devices are out of scope at the moment; Google intends to expand to these at a later date, but with no public ETA that is subject to change.
-As such, the _deprecated_ password complexity policies are required here as well for both device and work profile.
+Fully managed (including dedicated) devices aren't impacted by the change, and COPE (work profile on company owned) devices are out of scope at the moment; Google intends to expand to these at a later date as [referenced in this doc](https://cdn.bayton.org/download/doc/ae-general/simplifying_password_quality_in_android_12.pdf), but with no public ETA that is subject to change, if it goes ahead at all based on ecosystem feedback so far.

+So Google have deprecated existing password complexity options in favour of new, simplified offerings, but they only apply explicitly today to the _device_ password on a personally owned device running a work profile.
+Every other aspect of password management across AE deployment scenarios still mandates the use of the _old_ complexity options.

-This fragmented approach to password policies arguably does more to increase overhead than the intended reduction Google touts as motive behind the changes.
+This fragmented approach to password policies arguably does more to increase overhead than the intended reduction Google touts as motive behind the changes, and honestly even if they were consistent with the new options _across Android_, these complexity buckets sit at odds with the password policies of other OSes Android once aligned with.
+Fragmentation on top of fragmentation.

 ### Organisations don't have a choice

-BYO (work profile) devices running Android 12 that are either newly enrolled, or see policy changes after enrolment, will be required to conform to Google's new PasswordQuality buckets.
-The existing passcode requirements in place in an organisation will be subsequently ignored if they've not been updated to use the new quality buckets (how often do password policies get updated?), leading to discrepancies between policies within the EMM and behaviour on-device - potentially only a subset of work profile devices as well, since those already enrolled will still abide by the already-set password policies once the EMM's DPC targets Android 12.
-Here's a demo of the differences between an older device and one running the latest version of Android with a standard numeric complex policy:
+Personally owned work profile devices running Android 12 that are either newly enrolled, re-enrolled, or see policy changes after enrolment will be automatically algined to conform to Google's new buckets.
+The existing passcode requirements in place in an organisation will be subsequently ignored if they've not been updated to use the new complexity requirements (how often do password policies get updated?), leading to discrepancies between policies within the EMM and behaviour on-device - potentially only a subset of work profile devices as well, since those already enrolled will still abide by the already-set password policies once the EMM's DPC targets Android 12.
+Here's a demo of the differences between an older device and one running the latest version of Android with a standard numeric complex policy (no sound, apologies):

 https://youtu.be/_3Vo7Zh3Wa0

 Moreover, for the many organisations leaning on a 6 digit complex numeric passcode today, the closest bucket is considered **medium**, permitting end users to set 4 digit PINs instead of the required 6 by traditional password policies.
-Google suggest organisations shouldn't worry because they've had decent brute force detection in place, but that doesn't in any way make me feel better about arbitrarily reducing password security.
+Google suggests organisations shouldn't worry because they've had decent brute force detection in place, but that doesn't in any way make me feel better about arbitrarily reducing password security.

 To echo my views on WPoFMD, this should have been an _option_, not a requirement.
-I'm sure some organisations, especially those Google have been trying to target over the last few years with little to no experience of Enterprise Mobility, may see these new buckets as something useful, but the many more well-established organisations have taken the time to develop their security policies, have them rolled out confidently across their estate, and will now be subjected to an unnecessary and unjustified overreach by Google of their BYOD security policy.
+I'm sure some organisations, especially those Google have been trying to target over the last few years with little to no experience with Enterprise Mobility, may see these new complexity buckets as something useful, but the many more established organisations have taken the time to develop their security policies, have them rolled out confidently across their estate, and will now be subjected to an unnecessary and unjustified overreach by Google of their BYOD security policy.

-### They're unnecessary with existing options

-Google already provides a multitude of complexity types: something, numeric, numeric complex, alphabetic, alphanumeric, complex..
+## Closing thoughts

+The biggest frustration I have with thsi is the loss of choice.
+A theme I fear is popping up too frequently for an OS known and marketed for it's flexibility and ability to adapt to how people want to use it.

+Alone, complexity buckets will undoubtedly add value for inexperienced or blissfully ignorant organisation admins with a purely-BYOD estate who want a quick, low-effort password policy to enforce on devices, but that's where the usefulness of these buckets stops.

+Going forward when I'm engaging with deployments, not only do I lose the flexibility to define the password policy for devices I want to - given the fixed nature of these buckets - but I'll have to explain why every OS and Android deployment scenario provides a reasonably consistent password policy experience except BYOD Android, which has to be defined & configured separately.
+Wild.